kwonus/AVBible/Installation/Instructions/README.md

 If you installed the AV-Bible Addin for Microsoft, the Word application will present you with two additional tabs on the ribbon:</br>
 ![Screen-Shot](./images/Ribbon.png)

 The two ribbons are quite similar.
-Both the Old testament (OT) tab and the New Testament (NT) tab offer these common functions:
+Both the Old Testament (OT) tab and the New Testament (NT) tab offer these common functions:

 - Find Any Verse
   - The \<find Any Verse\> button searches both OT and NT books, regardless of which tab it was launched from
+  - The button shows up on both tabs.
 - AV-Bible Settings
   - This button allows you to customize behavior.
   - The button shows up on both tabs.